 Again, no leads.

-In November 2015, The Nation Center for Missing and Exploited Children released updated set of reconstruction photos of the four victims during a news conference by the New Hampshire Attorney General’s office.
+Then again, in November 2015, The Nation Center for Missing and Exploited Children released an updated set of reconstruction photos of the four victims during a news conference by the New Hampshire Attorney General’s office.

 Terrence “Terry” Peder Rasmussen

 Rasmussen was born in 1943 in Denver, Colorado, but grew up in Arizona.
 In April 1961, he enlisted in the US Army (or the Navy, depending on source material) and was discharged seven years later.

 Between 1967 and 1968, Rasmussen lived in Hawaii where he met his first wife (name unknown and I can’t really blame her.)
 In 1969, he and his wife moved to Phoenix and Terry started work as an electrician as the couple grew their family.
 The Rasmussens later moved to Redwood City, California around 1974.
 It was only a short time later that Terry’s wife left him, taking their four children with her.
 The last time Rasmussen’s children would ever see their father was Christmas 1974.